Picovoice/cobra/README.md

 ### iOS demos

-1. Before building the demo app, run the following from this directory to install the Cobra-iOS Cocoapod:
+1. Before building the demo app, run the following from this directory to install the Cobra-iOS CocoaPod:
 ```console
 pod install
 ```